fredericGette/Lumia520/content/android/README.md

 After reboot, the device should be in "fastboot" mode:
 ![](fastboot.JPG)

+> [!NOTE]
+> If fastboot.exe doesn't detect the device, check in device manager > if the device is named "android" with vid_18d1&pid_d00d > you have to install an "android driver" for this VID/PID like - for example - "Google Kedacom KDB Interface Driver 11.0.0.0".

 Boot a [special image of TWRP](https://github.com/Android4Lumia/notes/tree/master/tools) which will update the partition table of the device:
 `fastboot boot DATA\gptflasher.img`